 A draw for the ages

 A day when South Africa came within eight runs of breaking the world record for a chase in Test cricket.
 Set 458 to win at the Wanderers in the first match of the series, they rode on terrific centuries from Faf du Plessis and AB de Villiers on the final day.
-The duo took them to within 56 runs of the target but both were dismissed at critical points, which left South Africa with 16 to win off the final 19 deliveries.
+The two men took them to within 56 runs of the target but were then dismissed at critical points, which left South Africa with 16 to win off the final 19 deliveries.
 With only Imran Tahir and the injured Morne Morkel to come, Vernon Philander and Dale Steyn batted out the overs - amid loud boos from the stands - and secured a famous draw.
 India dominated for the first four days thanks to a century and a 96 from Man of the Match Virat Kohli, and a controlled second-innings 153 from Cheteshwar Pujara.

 Another thrilling draw... this time in Harare.
 The first Test match to be drawn with the scores level was flippin' murder for the visiting coach.
 After Zimbabwe frustrated England with a stint of leg-side bowling in Bulawayo, David Lloyd made it clear (in the Wisden Almanack, among other places) that he wasn't altogether sure a draw was the right result.

 One of South Africa's best allrounders was born.
 Aggressive with bat, ball and vocal chords, a stoat in the slips despite his solid frame, Brian McMillan took 75 Test wickets and hit three Test hundreds, all at home - though his drawn-out 100 in Johannesburg in 1995-96 contributed to Mike Atherton and England being able to escape with a draw.